canonical/ubuntu-pro-client/docs/tutorials/host_apt_news.rst

    ubuntu@tutorial:~$ lxc launch ubuntu-daily:jammy client-jammy
    ubuntu@tutorial:~$ lxc launch ubuntu-daily:focal client-focal

-Set up the APT news server
+Configure the APT news server
 ==========================

-Now, let's setup the ``apt-news-server`` container to serve APT news content.
+Now, let's set up the ``apt-news-server`` container to serve APT news content.
 APT news content is formatted as a JSON file and served over HTTP(S).
 We can accomplish this by installing and configuring `nginx`_ to serve a properly formatted JSON file.